 The name itself sounds primal, right?
 Bone broth is packed with nutrients and vitamins which is great for gut health, joint health, and much more.
 It contains glycosaminoglycans like glucosamine to help your joints.
 Bone broth also boosts collagen and leaves your hair, skin, and nails looking more awesome than Michelle Obama’s arms.
 Drinking bone broth when you have an ailment like Ulcerative Colitis is great because the gelatin gets all up in the intestinal lining and says, “dude, seriously, calm down.
 I got this.”
-And then you’re healed!

 It’s basically the Wolverine of food.

 Some people drink it as a detox because of the amino acid that helps your liver.
 But I just think it tastes really good and it’s like liquid meat…which is awesome.